How to calculate average cells from different sheets in Excel?

 Sometimes, you many need to average same cells across multiple worksheets at the same time.
 For example, average Cell A1 from all worksheet, average Cell B1 from all worksheets, and so does Cell C1 simultaneously.
 You can try Kutools for Excel's Combine (worksheets and workbooks) utility to get it done easily!

-1. Click Enterprise > Combine to open the Combine Worksheets wizard.
+1. Click Kutools Plus > Combine to open the Combine Worksheets wizard.

 2. In the Combine Worksheets – Step 1 of 3 wizard, check the Consolidate and calculate values across multiple workbooks into one worksheet option, and click the Next button.